Tropical cyclones in 2020: May

 The month of May was well above average with eight tropical cyclones developing and six of those being named.
 Vongfong (Ambo) became the first storm of the Pacific typhoon season, marking the latest start to the basin since 2016 and dealing significant damage in the Philippines.
 Arthur also developed in the month, giving the North Atlantic season six consecutive seasons with pre-season activity.
 Amphan became the strongest of the month, and also became one of the strongest cyclones in the North Indian Ocean on record as well as the costliest storm in the basin on record.
 Later in the month, Mangga formed as an off-season tropical storm in the Australian region.
 Furthermore, Bertha formed in the Atlantic and marked the first time since 2016 that two pre-season storms have formed in the Atlantic, as well as the first time since 2012 that two tropical depressions or storms formed in the month of May.
 Cristobal formed on June 1 from the remnants of Amanda in and affected Mexico and the United States, becoming the earliest third named storm in the North Atlantic Ocean on record.
 However, Cristobal does not count for June, as it counts as one tropical cyclone, rather than two.

 June

-June was below average with just five tropical cyclones forming and four of them being named.
+June was below average with just six tropical cyclones forming and five of them being named.
 In the North Indian Ocean, Nisarga formed near southwest India and historically affected the cities of Alibag and Mumbai.
 Nuri formed on the eastern coast of the Philippines, becoming the second storm of the typhoon season in the West Pacific but quickly weakened before landfall.
 Near the end of the month, Dolly formed in the North Atlantic Ocean and became the third-earliest fourth named storm in the basin on record but dissipated before reaching any land.